Universal constraints on selection strength in lineage trees: A lower bound for the strength of selection

-which shows that the lower bound depends on the first two moments of the forward and backward fitness landscape distributions and also on the minimal (resp. maximal) values of these distributions denoted $h_{\T{min}}$ (resp. $h_{\T{max}}$).
-When the fitness landscape is a monotonic function of the value of the trait, which is the case for cell age and size \cite{genthon_fluctuation_2020}, or for the number of divisions, these extrema values are given by the extremal trait values.
+which shows that the lower bound depends on the forward and backward variances of the fitness landscape, as well as on its average values and on the minimal (resp. maximal) values of these distributions denoted $h_{\T{min}}$ (resp. $h_{\T{max}}$).
+When the fitness landscape is a monotonic function of the value of the trait, which is the case for cell age and size \cite{genthon_fluctuation_2020}, or for the number of divisions, these extreme values are given by the extreme values of the trait itself.

-The two terms in the r.h.s. of \cref{eq_pi_low} are separately positive, therefore one has a non-trivial lower bound even if only forward (resp. backward) statistics is available.
+Several weaker but simpler forms of this inequality, this time independent of the average fitness landscape values, or independent of the extreme values, or independent of the two, are derived in \cref{sec_app_low_bound}.
+In any of those cases, the lower bound is a linear combination of the forward and backward variances of the fitness landscape.